nathanhoad/godot_dialogue_manager/docs/Using_Dialogue.md

 The simplest way to show dialogue in your game is to call [`DialogueManager.show_dialogue_balloon(resource, title)`](./API.md#func-show_dialogue_balloonresource-dialogueresource-title-string--0-extra_game_states-array-----node) with a dialogue resource and a title to start from.
 This will show the example balloon by default but you can configure it in [Settings](./Settings.md) to show your custom balloon.

-It's up to you to implement/customise any dialogue rendering and input control to match your game but there are [a few example balloons](Example_Balloons.md) included to get you started with some of the more common things.
+It's up to you to implement/customise any dialogue rendering and input control to match your game, however, there are [a few example balloons](Example_Balloons.md) included to get you started with some of the more common things.

-Once you get to the stage of building your own balloon you'll need to know how to get a line of dialogue and how to use the dialogue label node.
+Once you get to the stage of building your own balloon, you'll need to know how to get a line of dialogue and how to use the dialogue label node.

 ## Getting a line of dialogue